 An adult child doesn’t always have to sit back and hope for the best if they truly believe that their stepparent isn’t making or isn’t capable of making good decisions for their parent.

 An adult child should first confront their stepparent if they think their parent isn’t being taken well care of.
 This not only helps the child address the concerns, but can determine what might be the cause.

 For example, if a stepparent is showing signs of incapacity, such as dementia or illness, then the stepparent may not be making poor decisions on purpose.
 Or, the stepparent may be in denial that there’s a problem, especially if it means putting one’s spouse in assisted living or a nursing home.
 After all, it’s one thing to have a parent get older and become ill, but it’s in many ways different when it’s one’s spouse.
 The stepparent may not want to take away their spouse’s autonomy and treat them like a child.
 For whatever the reason, the only way to find out is to ask.

 There are instances when an adult child can become their parent’s conservator.

 However, if a stepparent continually makes poor decisions for the parent, such that the parent is in danger, neglected, or abused, an adult child may intervene and petition the Sacramento County courts for a conservatorship.
 This would require a showing that the parent is incapacitated and that the stepparent is not capable or willing to take care of the parent.

-If you’re an adult child concerned that your stepparent isn’t taking good care of your parent, a Sacramento County elder law attorney can help you.
-Whether it’s creating documents such as Advance HealthCare Directives to streamline decision-making or filing for a conservatorship to take over the reins, we can help you create a plan that ensures your parent is well taken care of.
+If you’re an adult child concerned that your stepparent isn’t taking good care of your aging parent, a Sacramento County elder law attorney can help you.
+Whether it’s creating documents such as Advance HealthCare Directives to streamline decision-making or filing for a conservatorship to take over the reins, we can help you create an elder care resource plan that ensures your parent is well taken care of.
 To schedule a consultation, simply call our Sacramento County law firm at (916) 241-9661.